Mariana-Tek/engineering-ladder/makers/engineer_ii.md

 ---
 ### Business Knowledge

+- Develop expertise in multiple areas of the codebase.
+- Seek to understand how your work contributes to broader team goals, product initiatives, and company objectives.
-- Center the needs of our clients and customers when designing, implementing, and testing features.
+- Center the needs of clients and customers when designing, implementing, and testing features.
 - When in doubt about how a feature should function, solicit input from relevant teams: design, UX, support, etc.
-- Use your awareness of team goals and company objectives to prioritize and shape your work.
+- Become familiar with products managed by other teams.

 [Example Behaviors](/README.md#example-behaviors):
 - Voiced concern about a bug that affects a large number of users